Published 07:02 IST, May 30th 2020

 Advertisement

-Brazilian footballer Neymar was fourth overall on USD 95.5 million, USD 25 million from endorsements, while NBA star LeBron James of Los Angeles Lakers was fifth on USD 88.2 million, USD 60 million of that from endorsements.
+Brazilian footballer Neymar was fourth overall on USD 95.5 million, USD 25 million from endorsements, while NBA star LeBron James of the Los Angeles Lakers was fifth on USD 88.2 million, USD 60 million of that from endorsements.

 Advertisement

-NBA star Stephen Curry of Golden State Warriors was sixth on USD 74.4 million with former teammate Kevin Durant next on USD 63.9 million.
+NBA star Stephen Curry of the Golden State Warriors was sixth on USD 74.4 million with former teammate Kevin Durant next on USD 63.9 million.

-Two NFL quarterbacks rounded out top 10 with Kirk Cousins ninth at USD 60.5 million and Carson Wentz 10th on USD 59.1 million.
+Two NFL quarterbacks rounded out the top 10 with Kirk Cousins ninth at USD 60.5 million and Carson Wentz 10th on USD 59.1 million.

-Two women, tennis stars Naomi Osaka of Japan and Serena Williams of United States, made list, most females on it since 2016.
+Two women, tennis stars Naomi Osaka of Japan and Serena Williams of the United States, made the list, the most females on it since 2016.
 Osaka ranked 29th overall on USD 37.4 million (USD 34 million in endorsements), four spots ahead of Williams with USD 36 million (USD 32 million in endorsements).

 Federer pitchman magic